AdobeDocs/analytics-platform.fr-FR/help/use-cases/cross-channel/call-center.md

 Slide 4

-Create a bunch of filters - facets to their business.
-Filters were used because they didn't have all of these in the same dimension, so they could create everything in this report as a single dimension (really filters)
+Create a bunch of segments - facets to their business.
+Segments were used because they didn't have all of these in the same dimension, so they could create everything in this report as a single dimension (really segments)

 wanted to understand when someone interacts with a facet, whats the highest percentage of people that abandon that channel to call them. not from volume perspective, but percentage perspective.

-use sequential filters, but you lose the ability to use attribution IQ
+use sequential segments, but you lose the ability to use attribution IQ

 ## What to do when you've found insight -->